 Don’t use language that can alienate your reader.

-How to Write an Art Proposal — Step 10: Start With a Clear Pitch
+Step 10: Start With a Clear Pitch

 Professional grant writer Preethi Burkholder says that the best arts grant proposals “begin with the need statement, a description of the artistic need that your project is addressing.”
 Grant jurors read hundreds of applications.
 So you need to state your pitch quickly.
 Let them know how, what, when, why, and where, in the initial lines.